Overview

 This unsettling history reveals why some modern Native people hold a Day of Mourning on Thanksgiving, a holiday which celebrates a myth of colonialism and white proprietorship of the United States.
 This Land is Their Land shows that it is time to rethink how we, as a pluralistic nation, tell the history of Thanksgiving.

-Unlike Amazon and other retailers who may also offer This Land Is Their Land (The Wampanoag Indians, Plymouth Colony, and the Troubled History of Thanksgiving) - 9781632869258 books on their website, we specialize in large quantities and provide personal service, from trusted, experienced, friendly people in Portland, Oregon.
-We offer a Price Match Guarantee, and QuickQuote form, to make purchasing quick and easy.
+While major retailers like Amazon may carry This Land Is Their Land (The Wampanoag Indians, Plymouth Colony, and the Troubled History of Thanksgiving) - 9781632869258, we specialize in bulk book sales and offer personalized service from our friendly, book-smart team based in Portland, Oregon.
+We’re proud to offer a Price Match Guarantee and a streamlined ordering experience from people who truly care.